Documentation

 Any query that is fulfilled by Cube will use one of the following cache types:

 • Pre-aggregations in the data source.
-This cache type indicates that queries don't benefit from pre-aggregations in Cube Store and it's possible to get a massive performance boost by using Cube Store as pre-aggregation storage.
+This cache type indicates that the query utilized pre-aggregations from in the upstream data source.
+These queries could gain a performance boost by using Cube Store as pre-aggregation storage.

 In Query History and throughout Cube Cloud, colored bolt icons are used to indicate the cache type.
 Also, Performance Insights provide an overview of API requests by specific cache types.